creationix/grain/README.markdown

     function compile(text) -> function fn(locals, callback|stream)
     module.exports = compile

-The returned function accepts two arguments, they are `locals` and then either a callback function or a stream instance.
+The returned function accepts two arguments, they are `locals` and then either a `callback` function or a `stream` instance.
+The properties of `locals` are available within the template as local variables, usually using `with`.

 ### Callback